cellofpeace logo

 Favorite Links

 Visit Father William Meninger's web site to learn about the Trappist Monastery, St. Benedicts, in Snowmass, Colorado.
 You will discover some of his recent books and writings as well as those of fellow Trappist, Fr Thomas Keating.
-Fr Meninger has been at St Benedicts since 1979 and was the former retreat master at St. Josephs Abbey in Spencer, Mass.
+Fr Meninger has been at St Benedicts since 1979, but in 2020 has moved back to St Josephs Abbey in Spencer, Mass (where he was the former retreat master there).
 His book, The Loving Search For God is an effort to bring the message of The Cloud of Unknowing to men and women of the 21st Century.
+Visit YouTube to view many teaching videos, conferences and interviews with Fr William.

 Shalem Institute (Bethesda, MD) is an ecumenical Christian community dedicated to the support of contemplative living and leadership.
 Its mission is to be an ecumenical community responding to a call to help mediate God’s Spirit in the world through the loving wisdom of contemplative tradition.
 Although Shalem is grounded in the Christian contemplative path, it is enriched by the grace present in other traditions.
 Shalem welcomes anyone, regardless of tradition, who would seek to learn from the contemplative way.
 They offer contemplative prayer groups, retreats and workshops as well as programs for spiritual directors.